mgutz/doT/README.md

 doT.js is fast, small and has no dependencies.

 See [jsperf benchmarks](http://jsperf.com/hadlebars-vs-hogan-vs-mustache/2)
-for a more fair comparison (encodes HTML values).
+for an equal playground (encodes HTML values) comparison.

 ## Features

-custom delimiters
+* custom delimiters
-runtime evaluation
+* runtime evaluation
-runtime interpolation
+* runtime interpolation
-compile-time evaluation
+* compile-time evaluation
-partials support
+* partials support
-conditionals support
+* conditionals support
-array iterators
+* array iterator
-object iterators
-encoding
+* encoding
+* control whitespace - strip or preserve
+* streaming friendly
-control whitespace - strip or preserve streaming friendly use it as logic-less or with logic, it is up to you
+* use it as logic-less or with logic, it is up to you
+* ! coffeescript block
+* ! comment
+* ! object iterator

 [original doT playground](http://olado.github.com/doT)